rmziolek/pySoftWhere/docs/source/usage.rst

    (pysw) git clone https://github.com/rmziolek/pySoftWhere.git

-4. Install pySoftWhere dependencies
+4. Install pySoftWhere and its dependencies if required

 .. code-block:: console

    (pysw) pip install -e .

-That's it, you're ready to use pySoftWhere!
+That's it, you're ready to use pySoftWhere